Instant Pot Chana Pulao (Chickpea Pilaf) – 20 minute Prep!

 Where?
 In your kitchen.
 Or anywhere there’s an outlet plug. #InstantPot

 When?
 Hmm..you probably have onions, some whole spices, rice, and a can of chickpeas lying around in your pantry right now…so possibly tonight?

 Why?
 Because it is incredibly easy, so tasty, and the texture of the rice is PERFECT!

 Instant Pot Chana Pulao

 Chana Pulao seems to be influenced by the Mughals.
 The use of whole spices and ghee-laced golden onions to flavor the entire dish is a giveaway.
+Similar to Matar Pulao, Chana Pulao is made in one-pot with simple spices and aromatics.
 The taste is so subtle, yet earthy and rich.
 Tantalizing aromas and hearty comfort.
 This is homestyle Punjabi cooking at its best.

 Instant Pot Pakistani Chana Pulao (Chickpea Pilaf) – 20-minute prep!

 - 1 ½ cups aged long grain basmati rice